 The city is dominated by a fair number of historical sites though you’ll find a few beaches as well.
 It can be chosen as a perfect base for spending a day or two and then moving with the onward travel to other islands.

 One reason for us to stay a little longer in Port Blair was to see the Cellular Jail in Andaman.
-As the day we landed in the capital, the jail was closed as a VIP was visiting.
+But the jail was closed for public viewing the day we landed as a VIP was visiting.
 So we had to keep our visit reserved for the last day of our trip.

 In any case, one has to come back to Port Blair from Havelock or Neil in order to catch a flight from Veer Savarkar Airport so last days can be reserved for exploring the capital city.

 Here’s a list of places you can visit when in Port Blair:

 The Kaala Pani or Cellular Jail is one historical monument that fascinates you and saddens you at the same time.
 It is the place where Indian freedom fighters were kept in extremely tiny and suffocating prison cells.